jcampbellco/ImageMover/README.md

 # ToDo

-* Break up code into multiple files/classes
+* ~~Break up code into multiple files/classes~~
-* Add list of source directories
+* ~~Add list of source directories~~
 * Add configuration menu for file extensions
 * Add prev/next buttons under image preview
-* Make images resize to fill the window while maintaining aspect ratio
+* ~~Make images resize to fill the window while maintaining aspect ratio~~
+* Add options for checking for duplicate images
+* Handle instances where the destination path already exists (by name)

 # Bugs

-* The program should open at roughly 800x600 pixels, which is what the images are dynamically resized to.
-However, if there are no images to load, the entire UI lags, does not load, and instead a full-screen grey box shows up
+* When the program first opens, even if there is an image to load, it fails to load the image preview, even on subsequent file move events

+# Duplicate Finder

+In of itself a "duplicate checker" is an intense operation, especially if the destination directory has a large number of images in it already.

+Based on this very nice article (http://www.pyimagesearch.com/2014/09/15/python-compare-two-images/) it looks easy enough to compare two images to each other (and adding this functionality to the File object would be trivial)

+However, my preferred method of doing this feature would be to find a mechanism for generating a simple hash of an image, build out a database of hashes for existing images, then compare the image being moved against the existing database, a secondary (and more "accurate") check can then be made against images that seem similar.

+The package https://github.com/JohannesBuchner/imagehash seems to offer functionality similar to what I'm looking for.